-The Industry 4.0 market is poised to grow significantly in the coming years.
-The increasing adoption of the IoT in the digital transformation of manufacturing and related industries, the rise of industrial robotics and the proportionally higher spend in the Industrial Internet of Things are just some contributing factors.
+The Industry 4.0 market is poised to grow significantly.
+The increasing adoption of IoT in the digital transformation of manufacturing and related industries, the rise of industrial robotics and the proportionally higher spend in the Industrial Internet of Things are just some contributing factors.

 The Industry 4.0 technology market is forecasted to reach $152.31 Billion by 2022

 In an ongoing quest to deliver the value of Industry 4.0, it is certainly also boosted by national and supra-national pushes in a changing geopolitical industrial ecosystem, further driven by some of the larger players and alliances in the industry.

 Industry 4.0 technology spending: growth at a CAGR of 14.72 percent between 2017 and 2022

 It’s interesting to take a look at the key evolutions, drivers and areas of spending in the digital transformation of manufacturing, which Industry 4.0 ultimately is.